M9 (railcar): Delivery schedule

-The M9s began testing on June 12, 2018 and were expected to go into service by the end of May 2019.
+The M9s began testing on June 12, 2018, and were expected to go into service by the end of May 2019.
 However, a variety of issues or bugs were found on the cars, delaying debut for additional weeks, until all of these issues or bugs have been resolved or ironed-out.
 The cars in the original base order were expected to be completed in January 2020.
 The first 8-car set of M9s entered service on September 11, 2019, on the Port Jefferson Branch.

-As of May 2021, there are 74 cars in revenue service.
+As of May 2021, there were 74 cars in revenue service.
 The timeline for delivery of the base and option orders had been pushed back to October 2022.
 The original timeline had been delayed by 13 months due to defects found in on-site testing, as well as the onset of the COVID-19 pandemic in 2020.
 As of June 2021, the LIRR had taken delivery of all 92 cars of the base order.
 In addition, 16 option cars were being tested on the LIRR system, 24 were being tested at Arch Street Shop, and 26 were being assembled in Kawasaki's Yonkers plant.
 The LIRR had identified numerous defective components that Kawasaki had to fix.
 At the time, the MTA's Capital Program Oversight Committee reported that the 110 option cars were projected to be delivered by April 2022; this timeline was unchanged from a report in January 2020.
 By May 2023, the M9 order was not scheduled to be complete until that December; this date was later pushed back to May 2024.
 As a result, some riders began colloquially referring to the M9 cars as "unicorns", since they comprised less than 5% of the LIRR's fleet as late as 2022.
 The last M9 cars were delivered in mid-May 2024.
 On April 17, 2025, car 9157 was damaged in a railroad crossing accident near Pinelawn station.